Ziedellouzi/machine_learning_project-/README.md

-# Dreams & Grades
+# 💤 Dreams & Grades
-## Machine Learning Project – Introduction to Machine Learning
+## 📊 Machine Learning Project – Introduction to Machine Learning

-**Authors:**
-Zied Ellouzi – Assil Tekaya – Yasmine Alaya
+This project was developed as part of the **Introduction to Machine Learning** course.
+It aims to analyze the impact of **students’ lifestyle habits**, **sleep behavior**, and sleep-related characteristics on **academic performance**, using statistical methods and machine learning models.

 ---

-## 1. Project Description
+## 📌 Project Overview

-This project studies the relationship between **students’ lifestyle habits**, **sleep behavior**, and **academic performance** using statistical modeling and machine learning techniques.

-The objective is to quantify how behavioral factors such as **screen time**, **stress level**, and **caffeine consumption** influence **sleep duration** and **sleep quality**, and how these sleep-related variables, in turn, affect **academic performance**.
+The **Dreams & Grades** project investigates the relationships between:

+- 🖥️ Screen time
+- ☕ Caffeine consumption
+- 😰 Stress level

+and their effects on:

+- 🛌 Sleep duration
+- 🌙 Sleep quality

+as well as the indirect influence of sleep on **academic performance**.

-The project combines:
+The approach combines:
-- Scientific literature
+- scientific literature review,
-- Data simulation grounded in empirical evidence
-- Regression-based machine learning models
+- realistic data simulation,
+- interpretable regression models,
-- Quantitative evaluation and interpretation
+- quantitative analysis and evaluation.

 ---

-## 2. Research Question
+## 🎯 Research Question

-How do sleep duration and sleep quality influence academic performance among students, and how do behavioral factors such as stress, screen time, and caffeine intake affect this relationship?
+> How do sleep duration and sleep quality influence students’ academic performance,
+> and how do behavioral factors such as stress, screen time, and caffeine consumption affect this relationship?

 ---

-## 3. Repository Structure
+## 🗂️ Repository Structure

 ```text
 machine_learning_project/